khaosdoctor/donorschoose-cli/README.md

 DATA_GOOGLE_APIKEY
 DATA_GOOGLE_BASEAPIURI
 ```

+> You can also change the location of the state file by setting the `DATA_APP_CONFIGURATIONPATH` environment variable.

 Which are respectively the API keys and base URIs for Donors Choose and Google Geocoding API.
 These values can be set once, if there's no state file set (first execution) all initial values will be retrieved from these variables.